Skip to content

 Electronic Signature Regulations

-The Electronic Communications Act 2000 and the Electronic Identification and Trust Services Regulation 2016 govern the use of electronic signatures in the UK.
+The Electronic Communications Act 2000 and the UK Electronic Identification and Trust Services for Electronic Transactions Regulations 2016 (UK eIDAS) govern the use of electronic signatures in the UK.
 These regulations have established a clear legal framework for electronic signatures, making them a valid and legally binding way to sign legal documents in various business contexts.

-This is usual, given that it is no longer a legal requirement to sign most legal documents physically.
+It is no longer a legal requirement to sign most legal documents physically, with electronic signatures now widely accepted across most business transactions

 These regulations cover several types of electronic signatures.
 Let us explore this in further detail below.